I'm Your Baby Tonight World Tour: Overview

-After a successful series of concerts in Japan during March 1991, Houston returned to the United States to prepare for the world tour to support the four-times platinum selling album of the same name.
-Houston was initially planned to start the tour in the U.K. However, due to the Gulf War, the European leg was rescheduled until the fall.
-Houston instead started the tour in the US.
-Houston kicked things off with her "Welcome Home Heroes Concert" on March 31 in Norfolk Virginia.
-The special, which aired on HBO, was dedicated to the troops who were fighting in the Gulf War.
-All proceeds went to the Red Cross.
-The summer of 1991 was considered one of the worst touring seasons ever.
-Many big names were cancelling dates and playing to low capacities.
+Mid-1991 was considered one of the worst touring seasons ever.
+Many big names in pop and rock music were cancelling dates and playing to low capacities.
 Houston was no exception.
 The singer played to low attendances and even cancelled some dates due to poor ticket sales.
 Experts cited the ongoing recession and financial crisis as the main reason.
-During the summer, Houston also developed a throat ailment.
+In August, Houston also developed a throat ailment.
 As a result, the singer was forced to cancel the end of her Canadian tour to rest her voice.

-The tour resumed in late August when Houston reached the U.K. She played 10 consecutive dates at Wembley Arena in London, surpassing her own record of 9 straight dates at the same arena during the Moment of Truth World Tour, in 1988.
+The tour resumed in late August when Houston reached the UK.
+She played ten consecutive sold-out dates at Wembley Arena in London, surpassing her own record of nine straight dates at the same arena during the Moment of Truth World Tour, in 1988.
+The ten-date residence remains the most performances in a single year by a female artist in the history of the arena.